by Jeff Truan, strategic account manager

 One must go on record to clarify that, in spite of claims that have been put out into the market, there is no one single machine that can effectively run one-sided thin laminates on press sheets and two-sided encapsulation – simply due to the fact that operationally they are in separate worlds.

 Q: What are some of the most common problems with printed materials that need to be laminated?
-What are some key tips to provide a printer to ensure proper adhesion and to eliminate any challenges during the film laminating process?
+What are some key tips for a printer to ensure proper adhesion and to eliminate any challenges during the film laminating process?

 Q: Foil “sleeking” continues to be a popular addition to short-run digitally printed materials.
 Although it is not laminating film, the process is somewhat similar.
 Explain how sleeking works and where it best fits for foil decorating applications.